Written by

 To check the file system info of the external hard drive, you can:

-Multiple ways to transfer files from external hard drive to Mac
+How to copy/move files from external hard drives to Mac?

 If you have already prepared, now we can explore the different ways to transfer files from the SSD, HDD, USB, SD card, etc., to your Mac.
 Whether you attempt to move the file(change the location of the original item), or copy the file(make a duplicate of the selected item and place it in another location) from the external hard drive to your Mac, you can find the corresponding methods below.